XJTUWYD/ShuffleDet/README.md

     ```Shell
   ./eval_shuffleDet.sh
   ```
-- save input activation and parameters
+- save input activation and parameters which is saved in 'activation&parameters8bit'
     ```Shell
   ./save_parameters.sh
   ```
-  when you run "save_parameters.sh",you will get the "activation&parameters8bit" file shuffledet/activation&parameters8bit/
+- the dir list of 'activation&parameters8bit' is:
+    ```Shell
                     |->input/
                     |     L-> input.txt
                     |->parameters/